Skip to content

 To track dependencies from an .ipynb file, a separate dependency file must be present.
 Pass the file path to the dependencies argument, as shown above.

-Viewing dependencies in app#
+Viewing dependencies in the app#

-Downloading dependency file#
+Downloading the requirements file#

 You can access the logged dependencies from the source_code/requirements field.